 Understanding pro-rata share is crucial when investing in commercial real estate, as many leases use this term.
-Pro-rata refers to the method of distributing expenses among tenants in a specific building.
+Pro-rata refers to a method of distributing expenses among tenants in a specific building.
 The pro-rata share shows how much each tenant pays for shared costs.
 These costs include maintenance fees, utilities, and property taxes.
 Each tenant’s share depends on the size of their leased space compared to the total area available for lease.

 In this blog post, we will guide you on how to calculate pro-rata shares in commercial real estate.
-We will also include examples that show why this is important in lease agreements.
+We will also include examples that show why this calculation is important in lease agreements.

-The term pro-rata is frequently mentioned in reference to triple net leases (NNN), net net leases (NN), or net leases.
-Pro-rata calculations are integral for distributing expenses among tenants in commercial properties.
-The net charges include Real Estate Taxes, Insurance, and Common Area Maintenance (CAM) expenses – based on whether the lease is N, NN, or NNN.
-This allocates costs proportionally based on an individual unit’s specific square footage occupancy, ensuring fair financial contributions towards shared expenses.
+Pro-rata calculations are integral for distributing these expenses among tenants in commercial properties.
+This calculation allocates costs proportionally based square footage occupancy, ensuring fair financial contributions towards shared expenses.

 Types of Expenses Included in Pro-rata Calculations